deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 First, and this is a personal preference, I would love to see a greater focus on app developers.
 Every janky JavaScript framework cooked up in a weekend has a very lightweight _Quickstart_ document.
 While [developer.gnome.org](https://developer.gnome.org/) does have Beginner Tutorials, it doesn't have a short document that assumes the reader already knows half a dozen programming languages and just wants to get from zero to Baby's First Adwaita App in under 3 minutes.
 Writing documentation can be a joy (I personally loved writing [docs.endatabas.com](https://docs.endatabas.com/tutorial/quickstart)) but it's a chore more often than not.
 Where developer.gnome.org has gaps, the Foundation should help flesh those out.
 I believe a Quickstart (short enough to be printed on an A4) would be a great place to start.

 I'll pause here to explain part of why I think this is so important.
 It's not a beef with the current GNOME docs; they're quite lovely.
 The importance is capturing the moment.
 Desktop Linux is going gangbusters.
-Meanwhile, every senior dev and their cat is trying to think of an app to build on top of local-first tech.
+Meanwhile, every senior dev and their cat is trying to think of an app to build on top of local-first tech like [p2panda](https://p2panda.org/) and [Automerge](https://automerge.org/).
 Many (most?) of the people switching to Linux are, themselves, developers.
 A lot of those developers will just [do what Linus does](https://youtu.be/mfv0V1SxbNA?si=yte6DTa9MMuOdHSj&t=2711) and install Fedora.
 They will probably run GNOME.
 If they want to spend a weekend tossing together a D&D campaign manager app, recipe app, or the perfect local-first todo list app, the Foundation should encourage that.
 Native app development on Linux is _fun_ and _addictive._ Good quickstart docs are the gateway drug, and they're cheap to make.

 Second to the app developer focus comes a focus on platform developers.
 From the Foundation's perspective, this effort is twofold: to pay developers directly to work on the platform and then to encourage corporate diversity (ctrl+f for "diversity" to read more on what I mean by that) so up-and-coming platform devs have a soft landing.